imbev/simplematrixbotlib/doc/manual/api.md

             room_id=room.room_id,
             video_filepath=example_video)
 ```
 Both arguments are required.
 The room_id argument is the id of the destination room.
-The video_filepath argument is a string that is the path to the image file that is to be sent as a message.
+The video_filepath argument is a string that is the path to the video file that is to be sent as a message.

 ### Using the send_markdown_message method